Chapter 5: Certificates

 Use block titles that match current practice.
 Examples:

-- Elective courses: choose 2 of the following
+- Choose 2 of the following programming courses:

-- Elective courses: choose 6 units from the following
+- Choose 6 units from the following electives:

 - Recommended additional coursework (*avoid using if possible*)